daattali/beautiful-jekyll/mathcounts.md

 The second round is the **Chapter** round, which is invitational.
 The top ten performers from our School round advance to the Chapter round.
 Of them, the top four will represent our school in the team aspects.
-This competition is usually held in Building 33 of the Microsoft Campus.
+This competition is usually held in Building 33 of the Microsoft campus.

 # State

 The third round is the **State** round, which invites top teams and individual performers from the Chapter round.
-This competition is usually held in Building 33 of the Microsoft Campus.
+This competition is usually held in Building 33 of the Microsoft campus.

 # National